Least-Squares Finite Element Methods for nonlinear problems: A unified framework: Application of the framework

 A spatially constant source term $f = -0.05$ is applied.
 Due to the singularity in the reentrant corner, adaptive mesh refinement is applied, using a Dörfler marking strategy with a bulk parameter of 0.5 for first- respectively 0.8 for second order approximations.
 The resulting mesh after six refinement cycles as well as the dimensionless temperature field are shown in Figure \ref{fig:PoissonNL-LShape}.

 The convergence history of two Least-Squares methods is detailed in Table \ref{tab:PoissonNL-LShape}.
-Optimal convergence ratios are achieved, while the effectivity indices $i_{eff}$ of the underlying error estimators are very close to one.
+Optimal e.o.c. are achieved, while the effectivity indices $i_{eff}$ of the underlying error estimators are very close to one.